hwdsl2/whisper-install/README.md

 Whisper speech-to-text server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS, RHEL and Fedora.

-This script installs and configures a self-hosted [Whisper](https://github.com/openai/whisper) speech-to-text API server powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper), providing an OpenAI-compatible `/v1/audio/transcriptions` endpoint.
-Transcribe audio files using any app that supports the OpenAI audio API.
+This script installs and configures a self-hosted [Whisper](https://github.com/openai/whisper) speech-to-text API server powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper), providing OpenAI-compatible `/v1/audio/transcriptions` and `/v1/audio/translations` endpoints.
+Transcribe and translate audio files using any app that supports the OpenAI audio API.

 **Features:**

 - Fully automated Whisper server setup, no user input needed
 - Supports interactive install using custom options
 - Supports pre-downloading models and managing the server
-- OpenAI-compatible `/v1/audio/transcriptions` API endpoint — switch any app with a one-line change
+- OpenAI-compatible `POST /v1/audio/transcriptions` and `POST /v1/audio/translations` endpoints — switch any app with a one-line change
 - Streaming transcription — receive segments via SSE as they are decoded, with no waiting for the full file
+- Word-level timestamps — per-word start/end times and confidence scores in `verbose_json` output
 - Multiple output formats: `json`, `text`, `verbose_json`, `srt`, `vtt`
 - Offline/air-gapped mode — run without internet access using pre-cached models (`WHISPER_LOCAL_ONLY`)
 - Audio stays on your server — no data sent to third parties